RAIN SATB

 Notes

 I have included phrase markings over much of the poetry.
-Some phrases include rests - please observe the rests but keep moving through the phrase.
+Some phrases include rests - observe the rests but keep travelling through the phrase.

-Please enjoy the accents, this piece should feel like the choir could be accompanying dancers.
-The piece uses parallelism - if you find yourself in a consecutive fifth situation, please lean into it.
+Enjoy the accents, this piece should feel like the choir could be accompanying rain-dancers.
+The piece uses parallelism, Something in the text reminded me of several of my favourite medieval songs, driven by clean powerful harmonies and crisp, exciting rhythms so I wanted to evoke the sense of organum.
+There’s something primal about experiencing rain so viscerally.
+If you find yourself in a consecutive fifth situation, please lean into it.

 I have written in foot stomps, but I would encourage more percussion which can be as simple as quaver pulses with finger clicking, shaky egg or similar, or more sophisticated, with contrasting or no percussion in the D section.